JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1983_09.md

 indicated, are from _The URANTIA Book_, e1955,
 and are used with the permission of the URANTIA Foundation, the copyright owner.
-Inasmuch as there is no official URANTLA Brotherhood or Foundation interpretation of the teachings of The URANTIA Book, the views expressed herein are based wholly upon each author's understanding and personal
+Inasmuch as there is no official URANTIA Brotherhood or Foundation interpretation of the teachings of The URANTIA Book, the views expressed herein are based wholly upon each author's understanding and personal